syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/filtering-data.md

 > By default, the `AllowSpaces` property is disabled, and the space ends the mention control search.

-In the following example, `allowSpaces` property is enabled and the filtering waits after the space action
+In the following example, `AllowSpaces` property is enabled and the filtering waits after the space action

 {% if page.publishingplatform == "aspnet-core" %}